SYSTRAN/fuzzy-match/README.md

 Fuzzy matching is performed on normalized forms, but final score is calculated on real forms with potential penalties.

-## Suffix Arrays and Fuzzy Matching
+## Suffix Arrays, BM25 and Edit distance

+### Suffix Arrays

 The base structure used for fuzzy matching index is a suffix array.
+Its role is to act as a filter to avoid computing edit distance with every single candidate.
+We identify the candidates containing a common n-gram with the query (pattern) that covers at least a certain ratio and has a minimal length.
-This structure is implemented in `suffix-array.hh`and works as following: each sentence can be seen as a sequence of suffix.
+The structure of suffix array is implemented in `suffix-array.hh`and works as following: each sentence can be seen as a sequence of suffix.
 For instance the sentence `A B C A D` is containing suffixes `A B C A D`, `B C A D`, `C A D`, `A D` and `D`.
 In a suffix array the suffix are sorted by lexicographical order and suffixes are simply indicated as their position in the sentence.

 The suffix array corresponding to the sentences 0: `A B C A D` and 1: `D A B A` is: